samaradel/www_threefold/www.threefoldtoken.com/content/privacy-policy/privacy-policy.md

 ### In General
-Overall GIG uses very little user tracking, all user tracking we do is for one purpose only: user experience measurments.
+Overall ThreeFold uses very little user tracking, all user tracking we do is for one purpose only: user experience measurments.
 We do not track users for any advertising or marketing purposes.

 ### Videos
-All videos featured on ThreefoldToken are MP4 and Flash formatted videos hosted on Vimeo using our the www.ind.ie custom video player.
+All videos featured on ThreeFoldToken.com are MP4 and Flash formatted videos hosted on Vimeo using the www.ind.ie custom video player.

 ### Analytics
-The only analytics data we gather is done by google analytics for user experience measurements.
+The only analytics data we gather is done by google analytics for user experience tracking.